Get found. Get booked. Our proven solar SEO strategies, keywords, schema, content, and backlinks that turn Google searches into real customers.

 Local SEO for solar can get tricky: Google’s categories often overlap (“solar energy contractor”, “solar company,” “energy equipment supplier”).
 That’s why your Google Business Profile (GMB) must be precise and fully optimized to show up for the right searches.

+These steps are based on real-world Local SEO statistics and insights.
 Following these steps ensures your profile ranks well on Google Maps and attracts nearby homeowners searching for solar solutions.

 When your Google Business Profile is optimized, your solar company starts appearing in Maps results, and that’s where local customers are ready to book.